I was asked if I could help elaborate on this twitter post and thought I'd share my attempt to contextualize Erik's idea to a larger audience.

 But you’re missing all the other ups and downs and the general trend upwards if you do that

-In math terms, specifically in calculus when you’re trying to create an approximate curve to match measurements, and in statistics when you’re trying to predict something (and therefore in AI all the time) there’s the idea called “over fitting” and it’s the tendency to replicate the blue line too closely and get stuck in a peak or valley (local maxima or minima) and the system either decides that spot is the best spot or it stops considering the rest of the data.
+In math terms, specifically in calculus when you’re trying to create an approximate curve to match measurements, and in statistics when you’re trying to predict something (and therefore in AI all the time) there’s the idea called “over fitting” and it’s the tendency to replicate the blue line too closely and get stuck in a peak or valley (local maxima or minima).
+The system decides that the current spot is the best spot and it stops considering the rest of the data.

 What you really want to create is something more generalized so it captures that whole dotted line.

 They have lots of techniques to do this.
-I’m a bit fuzzy on math of gradient descent specifically but usually what they mean is they artificially apply some small amount in the opposite direction based on the speed and direction of change - the vector or acceleration amount.
-If the change in direction is subtle they follow the curve more precisely, if it’s very sharp they apply more effort in the opposite direction to smooth the curve
+I’m a bit fuzzy on math of gradient descent specifically but usually what they mean is they artificially apply some small amount of effort in the opposite direction of the decline based on the speed and direction of change - the vector or acceleration amount.
+If the change in direction is subtle they follow the curve more precisely, if it’s very sharp they apply more effort in the opposite direction to smooth the curve.

-I would say it’s basically the idea of “be skeptical” and “keep and open mind” and “always be vigilant” combined and backed my math and helps with finding the appropriate amounts of skepticism, vigilance, and faith for the situation.
+I would say it’s basically the idea of “be skeptical” and “keep and open mind” and “always be vigilant” combined and backed by math.
+It helps with finding the appropriate amounts of skepticism, vigilance, and faith for the situation.

-Just cause one customers is super passionate doesn’t mean bet the whole company in it.
-Just because no one read your article the first time you posted in hackernews doesn’t mean there’s no interest.
-And just because you hit big once doesn’t mean you have all the answer and can replicate it.
+Just 'cause one customer is super passionate doesn’t mean you bet the whole company on it.
+Just because no one read your article the first time you posted in hackernews that does not mean there’s zero interest.
+And just because you hit big once doesn’t mean you have all the answers and can replicate magic in a bottle.